The Federal Government will Become America's Model Employer for the 21st Century.

 Mail to: FOI/PA office OPM-FIS PO Box 618 1137 Branchton Road Boyers, PA 16018-0618

 According to 5 CFR 297, Subpart C, individuals may request, in writing, the amendment of their record(s) maintained in our System of Records.
-In order for OPM-FIS to process such a request, the individual is required to submit a written request containing:
+In order for OPM-FIS to process such a request, the individual is required to submit a written request.
+Your request may be submitted using the INV100 Freedom of Information, Privacy Act Record Request Form.
+Alternatively, if you wish to submit a handwritten request, your request must include the following information:

 Requests for amendment of records should include the words "PRIVACY ACT AMENDMENT REQUEST" in capital letters on both the envelope and at the top of the request letter.